 The torsion spring is an essential component that will wear out at some point.
 The broken torsion spring can be replaced with a new one with these basic steps.

-For safety always assume that the spring is going to break and the cone is going to slip or explode as you wind and unwind the spring.
+For safety, always assume the spring is going to break and the cone is going to slip or explode as you wind and unwind the spring.

-Unplug the power chord of the opener and disengage it from the door.
+Unplug the power cord of the opener and disengage it from the door.